 Differences Between Cannabis Concentrates, Oils, and Extracts?

 Cannabis concentrates, oils, and differ.
 They differ in purpose, preparation, and practice.
-New users should know what the difference means, and veteran users often move from one to the other.
+New users should know what the difference means; veteran users often move from one to another.
 The differences vary significantly, but each format increases cannabis potency.

 These products are by-products of different processes that effectively rescue the cannabinoids packed into the plant’s trichomes.
 Overall, these formats remove the ineffective parts of the cannabis plant to activate and intensify the desired cannabinoid count and trichome effects for recreational or medical use.